How We've Grown 7x From Downloads To Monthly Active Users

 Lastly, and something I’m not super great at is to spend time building relationships before you need them.
 I am not a fan of networking for networking’s sake, but taking the time to get to know folks from potential partners, hires, or investors, before you ask them to work together makes the process of hiring or fundraising or seeking advice a whole lot easier.

 Are you looking to hire for certain positions right now?

 Definitely!
 Please check out our website here for our open roles.
 Really focused on adding some world-class engineers, some growth folks, and some phenomenal operations folks to help us scale up.

 If you have any questions or comments, drop a comment below!

 Hallow Inc. has provided an update on their business!

-Over 1 year ago, we followed up with Hallow Inc. to see how they've been doing since we published this article.
+Almost 3 years ago, we followed up with Hallow Inc. to see how they've been doing since we published this article.